Capital Importation Declines to $2.14bn in Q4 - THISDAYLIVE

 Portfolio investment accounted for the largest capital importation type at $11.80 billion or 70.20 per cent of total capital importation.

-By sectoral categorisation, capital importation by shares, which is closely related to Equity investment (FDI and Portfolio Investment) dominated 2018 reaching $10,425.18 of the total capital Importation in 2018.
+By sectoral categorisation, capital importation by shares, which is closely-related to equity investment (FDI and portfolio investment) dominated 2018 reaching $10,425.18 of the total capital Importation in

 The United Kingdom emerged as the top source of capital investment in the country in 2018 with $6.01 billion, representing 35.74 per cent of the total capital inflow.